wichmann-lab/python-psignifit/docs/basic-usage.md

 This dataset comes from a simple signal detection experiment.

-## Paramaters of the psychometric function
+## Parameters of the psychometric function

 In  *psignifit* the psychometric function is defined as a sigmoid scaled by the guess and lapse rate.